VaYurik/vnds-online/README.md

 ## Run on Windows

+Just run `vnds-online.exe` - it's both web server and browser in a single executable.
+You don't need anything else.

+`vnds-online.exe` could ask you to install WebView2 from Microsoft on older Windows systems (Win10 and elder).
+It's required for the application to be able to inline system web browser.

+And otherwise - you don't need to copy vnds-online.exe to your actual web server.

+## Run on Windows - Alternative way

-You don't need to install PHP or anything to run vnds-online on Windows - just run `CivetWeb32.exe`, it'll start a web server for you.
+Use [CivetWeb](http://civetweb.github.io/civetweb/).
+You don't need to install PHP or anything to run vnds-online on Windows - copy `CivetWeb32.exe` into the root and run it.
+It'll start a web server for you.
 Now you could open http://127.0.0.1:8080/ in your browser.
 Or right click on CivetWeb tray icon and select "Start browser" there.

+## Adding new games

+Unzip your new game and put int `games` folder.
+Also, you'll need to unzip all zip-files inside.
+For example, `background`, `foreground`, `sound` etc could be zipped as well.